OchiabutoKelechi/Business-Analysis-Project/README.md

 1) Microsoft Excel: Employed for data cleaning and transformation to prepare the data for analysis.

-2) Power Query Editor: Utilized for advanced data cleaning and transformation tasks, enabling a streamlined approach to handle large datasets effectively.
+2) Power Query Editor: Utilized for further data cleaning and transformation, enabling a streamlined approach to handle large datasets effectively.

 3) Power BI: Leveraged to create interactive visualizations and dashboards, facilitating the extraction and presentation of key insights from the data.